Welcome to the Grand Rapids Community College Early Childhood Learning Laboratory

 Biting Policy

 If a child is bitten, the child who was bitten will be immediately cared for and shown concern.
-The child who did the biting will be acknowledged with a “No-we don’t bite.”
+The child who did the biting will be acknowledged by telling them, “We don’t bite.”
 The child who is bitten will continue to be comforted.
 The child who was the biter will be removed from the situation and be given something to satisfy them such as a teether or other item.
 The teachers will stay calm.
 The bite will be assessed and cleansed with soap and water.
 The families of both children will be notified of the biting incident.
 The incident report will be completed.
 Confidentiality of all children involved will be maintained.

 Curriculum

-The preschool curriculum is planned and implemented with the purpose of encouraging each child’s optimal, individual development.
+The Early Childhood Learning Laboratory uses the HighScope Curriculum Model for both the Infant and Toddler Program as well as the Preschool Program.
+The curriculum is planned and implemented with the purpose of encouraging each child’s optimal, individual development.

 - Facilitate and expand children’s play in areas so that each child’s learning is encouraged in a way appropriate to his/her developmental ability.